EIP-7928 defines block-level access lists recording all accessed accounts and storage slots with post-execution values.

 If an account’s balance changes during a transaction, but its post-transaction balance is equal to its pre-transaction balance, then the change MUST NOT be recorded in balance_changes.
 The sender and recipient address MUST be included in AccountChanges.

-This includes the following special cases where addresses MUST be included with empty changes if no other state changes occur.
-This includes:
+The following special cases require addresses to be included with empty changes if no other state changes occur:

 Zero-value block reward recipients MUST NOT trigger a balance change in the block access list and MUST NOT cause the recipient address to be included as a read (e.g. without changes).
 Zero-value block reward recipients MUST only be included with a balance change in blocks where the reward is greater than zero.